resthub/resthub.org/backbone-stack.rst

     this.render({messages: messages, collection: this.collection});

-If you need to customize render() function, you can replace or extend it.
+If you need to customize the render() function, you can replace or extend it.
 Here is an example about how to extend it.
-This sample call default render and add some child element:
+This sample calls the default render method and adds child elements:

 .. code-block:: javascript